 Once finger timing has been determined, adjust the reel height via the reel height adjustment bolts.
-With the header in rigid mode, ensure the reel maintains a distance of 1 1/2" (3.8 cm) from the cutter bar & feather plates.
+With the header air system pumped up to 115 psi, ensure the reel maintains a distance of 2" (5 cm) from the cutter bar & feather plates.